peteshand/signals/README.md

 # Overview

-A simple and super light weight event system replacement.
+A simple and light weight event system replacement.

 ##Performance

 ![performance](readme/performance.jpg)

 ##API

 The API is based off massiveinteractive's msignal and Robert Penner’s AS3 Signals, however is greatly simplified.